gvwilson/sensibleadventures/nardica/nardica.md

 I hope,"
 Wales amended fervently.
 "But look---there she is."

-"Oh, she's all an' every,"
-Aunt Naggie breathed reverently from behind them, a tray of tea and sandwiches in her hands.
-Iffy could only nod.
-The intruder's outline had suddenly come into focus as the drone came close enough for its tiny brain to see through its quarry's dazzle.
+The *Taroona*'s outline suddenly came into focus as the drone came close enough for its tiny brain to see through their pursuer's dazzle.

 "She's murder is what she is,"
 Uncle Jack growled.
-The stubby frames of railguns bristled from domes at her bow and stern.
+The stubby frames of railguns bristled at her bow and stern.
-The larger rig amidships had to be some sort of cryo cannon, Iffy guessed---at least, that's what it would be if this was a story sim.
+The large tube amidships had to be some sort of EM pulse cannon, Iffy guessed---at least, that's what it would be if this was a story sim.
-But the most frightening thing was what *wasn't* there: no flag, no call numbers, nothing to give her any sort of identity except for the slogan "Este mundo é de deus" on her side.
+But the most frightening thing was what *wasn't* there: no flag, no call numbers, nothing to give her any sort of identity.

-"Zillions..."
-Iffy whispered.
-Everyone knew those words---knew them and feared them.
-Brazil had fought beside Australia and the rest of humanity when the machines rebelled, but had turned on their allies once the bots were defeated.
-"Este mundo!" they screamed
-in books and sims.
-"This world is God's!"
-The earth's self-appointed defenders would sacrifice everything to undo the damage humanity had done to the planet, even their own species.
-When a shaft in a coal mine collapsed people blamed Zillion fanatics intent on driving humanity back into the stone age.
-When a mutant fungus turned the contents of a greenhouse into sludge, people demanded that the governors *do* something.
-And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market and woke up in hospital, everyone just nodded straight-faced at the Marines' equally straight-faced apologies for their drones' failure to record anything.
+Not even her name,
+so defiantly displayed when she was tied up in Halley.
+She was hunting now,
+not swaggering.

+FIXME: bring in Aunt Naggie

 Without warning the display went blank.
 "What the---" Uncle Jack swore as the image re-formed.